 Wisconsin is a popular destination for recreational vehicle enthusiasts.
-Every year, thousands of people visit parks and trails throughout the state to use their dune buggies, all-terrain vehicles (ATVs), utility terrain vehicles (UTVs), 4-wheelers, mini-trucks, snowmobiles, and other modes of off-road transportation.
-According to the Wisconsin Department of Tourism, some of the more popular recreational vehicle locations in the state include the Chippewa County ATV Trail, the Kewaunee County Riverview ATV Park, the Cheese Country Tail System, and the Iron County ATV Trails.
+Every year, thousands of people visit parks and trails throughout the state to use their dune buggies, all-terrain vehicles (ATVs), utility terrain vehicles (UTVs), four-wheelers, mini-trucks, snowmobiles and other modes of off-road transportation.
+According to the Wisconsin Department of Tourism, some of the more popular recreational vehicle locations in the state include the Chippewa County ATV Trail, the Kewaunee County Riverview ATV Park, the Cheese Country Tail System and the Iron County ATV Trails.

 But a negligent operator or a defective recreational vehicle can lead to catastrophic injuries.
 Based on the most recent figures published by the U.S. Consumer Product Safety Commission (CPSC), more than 97,000 people are injured in ATV accidents every year.
 And approximately 28 percent of these injuries “involved kids under 16.”

 In severe cases, recreational vehicle accidents are fatal.
 The CPSC found that over a 12-year period (from 2001 to 2012), there were an average of 564 adults and 123 children killed each year in ATV accidents.
 The “crunch time” for such fatalities is during the summer months (May-September) when children are out of school and outdoor recreation is at its peak.